Berlin Express: Plot

 When they arrive at an abandoned brewery, Barnes turns out to be working with the kidnappers.
 Bernhardt is being held prisoner, and Lindley and Lucienne are taken captive.
 An undercover agent assigned to protecting Bernhard had trailed the others to the hideout.
-He is shot when he is discovered but manages to get away and inform authorities of the location of the hideout.
+He is shot when he is discovered but manages to get away and inform authorities of the location of the hideout, and turns out to be German train traveler Hans Schmidt.
 American soldiers break in just as Bernhardt and Lucienne are about to be shot and free the three unharmed.
 Kessler, the ringleader, is chased by Perrot, a Frenchman from the train and part of the search party.
 In a room alone together, Perrot shoots him dead after revealing that he is actually a German collaborator usurping Kessler's position.

 The passengers board the connecting train for Berlin.
 Perrot suggests that each of them take turns guarding Bernhardt in his compartment.
 He volunteers to be first.
 Uneasy, Lindley pieces together various clues suspecting Perrot, but they are dismissed by the others.
 At a stop Lindley sees a reflection of Perrot strangling Bernhardt in the window of an adjacent train and saves his life.
 Perrot is gunned down as he tries to escape.

 The rest of the group are driven to the Brandenburg Gate for transit to their respective destinations in Berlin.
 Seeing them depart, Bernhardt wonders if there can be cooperation between nations, and after despairing observes camaraderie between the once fractious British, American, and Russian men as they say their goodbyes.
 His hope is restored.